Contents

 A: The best time to climb Kilimanjaro is during the dry season, which typically runs from late June to October.

-This is when the weather is most stable and there is less chance of rain and clouds obstructing the view.
+This is when the weather is most stable, with a lower chance of rain and fewer clouds obstructing the view.

 2. What are the benefits of climbing Kilimanjaro during the dry season?

-A: Climbing Kilimanjaro during the dry season offers several benefits, including better visibility, less chance of encountering slippery and muddy trails, and a higher success rate due to more favorable weather conditions.
+A: Climbing Kilimanjaro during the dry season offers several benefits, including better visibility, less chance of encountering slippery and muddy trails, and a higher success rate due to more favourable weather conditions.

 3. Is it possible to climb Kilimanjaro during the wet season?